 We currently have no employees.
 Our management expects to confer with consultants, attorneys and accountants as necessary.
 We do not anticipate a need to engage any full-time employees so long as we are seeking and evaluating business opportunities.
+We will determine the need for employees based upon a specific business opportunity, if any.

 ITEM 2.
-DESCRIPTION OF PROPERTY
+PROPERTIES

 We do not currently own or lease any property.
-Until we pursue a viable business opportunity and recognize income, we will not seek office space.
+Until we pursue a viable business opportunity and recognize income we will not seek office space.